Anello-Photonics/docs-A1/docs/communication_messaging.rst

 2.2 NMEA 2000 Input Messages
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The ANELLO Maritime INS also supports the following standard NMEA 2000 input messages, which allow the vehicle to send in external sensor information, e.g. for speed-aiding.
+The ANELLO Aerial INS also supports the following standard NMEA 2000 input messages, which allow the vehicle to send in external sensor information, e.g. for speed-aiding.

 Ensure ``NM2K_CFG`` is set to ``1`` before using the NMEA 2000 driver on the
 CAN port.
 This enables the driver and allows the system to publish and receive